groundhoggwp/groundhogg/README.txt

 You can purchase a premium plan for access to support and our premium extensions & integrations on our [pricing page](https://www.groundhogg.io/pricing/).

 == Changelog ==

+= 2.5.3 (2021-08-31) =
+* TWEAKED gh-cron.php file when setup on multisite network will automatically ping all the subsites.
+* FIXED Super admin role not respected in JS userHasCap check.
+* FIXED Contacts being added to template sites in WPUltimo when they should not be.

 = 2.5.2 (2021-08-23) =
 * ADDED Developer filter `groundhogg/should_convert_user_to_contact_when_user_registered` to prevent adding new users as contacts.